RxnRover/CyRxnOpt/docs/source/supported_algorithms.rst

 References
 ~~~~~~~~~~

-..
-[AMLRO] Manuscript in preparation.
+.. [amlro] Manuscript in preparation.